RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 Yes, the plugin supports custom permalink structures, allowing filtered pages to align with your store’s permalink setup.

-= Is the Plugin Compatible With Product Variables? = Yes, Dynamic AJAX Product Filters for WooCommerce Pro plugin is fully compatible with product variables, allowing smooth filtering based on variations like size, color, and other attributes.
+= Is the Plugin Compatible With Product Variables? = Yes, Dynamic AJAX Product Filters for WooCommerce plugin is fully compatible with product variables, allowing smooth filtering based on variations like size, color, and other attributes.

 = Does This Plugin Support Shortcode Usage? =
 Yes, you can use the following Shortcode to place filters anywhere on your site.